 - or a bike and associated equipment.
 The maximum value of equipment that can be purchased is £1000.
 The full cost of the equipment must be covered within this £1000 (i.e., employees cannot add to this amount to purchase something more expensive). - 9.2.5 All permanent employees are eligible for the scheme (as you have to be in employment for a minimum of 12 months to be able to make the repayments).
 Should the employee leave prior to the end of the 12-month period, the full outstanding amount will be deducted from the final salary.
-Should this not cover the full amount, the employee would need to repay any outstanding balance within 30 days of leaving the organisation. - 9.3 Technology Scheme - 9.3.1 The Trust is pleased to be able to offer a Technology Scheme, working in conjunction with Let's Connect, which will allow staff to purchase laptops, computers and tablets on an interest free payment plan over 12 months.
-Employees can apply for the Technology Scheme via the Let's Connect web page at: - 9.4 Annual Health Check - 9.4.1 The Trust will arrange pre-paid annual health checks for all employees who are interested in participating.
+Should this not cover the full amount, the employee would need to repay any outstanding balance within 30 days of leaving the organisation. - 9.3 Technology Scheme - 9.3.1 The Trust is pleased to be able to offer a Technology Scheme, working in conjunction with Vivup, which will allow staff to purchase laptops, computers and tablets on an interest free payment plan over 12 months.
+Employees can apply for the Technology Scheme via the Vivup, web page at:

+an account to find out more by selecting 'New Collaborative Learning Trust' as the organisation and completing the registration.
+For more information, please see the end of the policy (Appendix 2). - 9.4 Annual Health Check - 9.4.1 The Trust will arrange pre-paid annual health checks for all employees who are interested in participating.
 This may be provided by different companies each year.
 However, these checks will usually consist of the usual health checks, such as heart rate, blood pressure, cholesterol, weight etc. - 9.5 Annual Flu Vaccinations - 9.5.1 The Trust will provide and fund onsite annual flu vaccinations for those Trust staff who do not already receive this via their GP and who wish to take up this offer.
 Details of available appointments will be circulated via HR, must be booked in advance and will be available on a first come, first served basis. - 9.6 Other Services - 9.6.1 Day 1 intervention for stress On the very first day a member of staff calls in sick with stress or submits a 'Fit Note' stating stress, the HR Department can arrange for an experience Occupational Health Advisor to contact the member of staff for a consultation and to provide guidance on where to obtain information and advice from relevant support mechanisms available through Health Assured. - 9.6.2 The Trust will also liaise appropriately with other external agencies including its contracted Occupational Health provider where appropriate.